Croatia 2-Week Itinerary JetSettingFools.com

 Springtime

 Croatia is also beautiful in the spring.
 Aside from Easter, crowds are generally light.
 There does tend to be a great deal of activity getting ready for the tourist season.
-So expect some construction noise and restaurant closures for remodeling.
-The affordable shoulder-season prices in Croatia, in our opinion, more than make up for all that.

 2 Weeks in Croatia Cost

 Even though visiting Croatia continues to get more expensive, it is still a relatively affordable destination.
 Creating a budget for 2 weeks in Croatia will depend on your style of travel and the time of your visit.

-If traveling outside of peak season, couples could easily spend less than $100 per day.
+If traveling outside of peak season, couples could spend about $100 per day.
 That includes accommodations, food and sightseeing.
-However, in the summer months, accommodation alone will cost twice that or more.
+In the summer months, accommodation alone will cost twice that or more.

 Budget Travel in Croatia